Hatch patterns: the journey from egg to chick in 21 days.

 If you feel a bit like that, you need to know - it doesn't have to be that way!

-There are very definite patterns from the start of incubation right through to hatch day.
-Recognising them, and knowing something about the different stages of hatching will help you identify whether your eggs are following the right path.
+There are very definite patterns from the start of incubation right through to hatching time.
+Recognising them will help you identify whether your eggs are following the right path.

 Even if you're not hatching eggs yourself, it's a fascinating journey to see.

-Once you've done it you'll feel eupohric, satisfied, elated, proud - and confident enough to do it all over again.
-You'll be hooked - I guarantee!
+Once you've done it you'll feel euphoric, satisfied, elated, proud – and confident enough to do it all over again.
+I guarantee, you'll be hooked!

 So join with me here and let the journey begin!